fpscloud/Identity-Authentication/README.md

 Identity Authentication is the backend service that companies can integrate into their applications to authenticate their agent to the customer.
 One can think of this as the reverse of two-factor authentication where companies are trying to validate that the customer is who they say they are.
 In this case, the customer wants to validate that the company agent is who they say they are.

 During the call, the typical trust flow between the agent and the customer will look like as below -
-* Agent will direct the customer to go to the company's public website (assumed trusted site).
-On the website, the customer will initiate the trust flow by submitting their phone number (agent already knows this) and the system will then generate a ONE TIME PASSCODE (it is a secret code and customer will not share this with the agent).
+* The Agent will direct the customer to go to the company's public website (assumed trusted site).
+On the website, the customer will initiate the trust flow by submitting their phone number (which the agent already knows) and the system will then generate a ONE TIME PASSCODE (it is a secret code and customer will not share this with the agent).
-* Agent will use the back office system (such as CRM, Dialer, etc behind companies firewall in the trusted zone) to retrieve the PASSCODE associated with the phone number and will prompt it back to the customer to establish the trust.
+* The Agent will then use the back office system (such as CRM, Dialer, etc behind the company's firewall in the trusted zone) to retrieve the PASSCODE associated with the phone number and will prompt it back to the customer to establish the trust.

 # IMPLEMENTATION
 This service consists of various REST API endpoints (refer below sections for details) and integrating your applications with the API will involve the below implementation steps -
 * Tenant Registration
-	* Register yourself (typically IT admin in your company) as a tenant admin by supplying your profile & credential information.
+	* Register yourself (typically IT admin in your company) as a Tenant admin by providing your profile & credential information.
-	* Using your tenant admin credentials, register your company as a "tenant" in the FPS system.
-The system will generate and assign an ID "Tenant ID" to uniquely identify your company.
+	* Using your Tenant admin credentials, register your company as a "Tenant" in the FPS system.
+The system will generate and assign an "Tenant ID" to uniquely identify your company.
 	* Obtain API key, required to call the service APIs.
 It will be the company's responsibility to keep this information secure and not share it with anyone.
 In case of compromise, the API key can be refreshed on-demand (via refresh API).
 As a best practice, we recommend you to refresh the API key periodically.
 * Identity Auth Configuration
 	* Set up the passcode configuration.
 The system allows two passcode modes - manual setup or system generated (default).
 	* In case of system generated mode, the desired length of the passcode can be setup
-	* In case of manual mode, the system relies on the user (via customer facing application) to supply the passcode in the API to establish the trust flow.
+	* In case of manual mode, the system relies on the Customer (via the customer facing application) to supply the passcode in the API to establish the trust flow.
 * Customer facing UI Implementation *(Please refer to the below sections for the sample reference code.)*
 	* Implement the customer facing screen (companies website or app) and integrate it with the "post" API to retrieve the generated (system generated mode) the one time passcode.
 	* In case of manual setup, provide a text box to allow the customer to input the passcode (secret)
 * Agent facing UI  Implementation  *(Please refer to the below sections for the sample reference code.)*
-	* Implement agent facing screen (backoffice application such as CRM, Dialer etc) and integrate it with the "get" API to retrieve the passcode associated with the phone number.
+	* Implement agent facing screen (back office application such as CRM, Dialer, etc) and integrate it with the "get" API to retrieve the passcode associated with the phone number.

 # API DOCUMENTATION: https://authservice.fpsinc.com/api/documentation

-* If you are an registered user and have the valid Authorization token, Please proceed to Step 2.
+* If you are a registered user and have the valid Authorization token, Please proceed to Step 2.
-* If you are an registered user and don't have a valid Authorization token, Please use our login API to generate a new token from Step 1
+* If you are a registered user and don't have a valid Authorization token, Please use our login API to generate a new token from Step 1
-* If you are tenant that already is in Active status, Please proceed to Step 3 & Step 4
+* If you are a tenant that already is in Active status, Please proceed to Step 3 & Step 4

 # ADMIN API's

 **STEP 1:**
-Register yourself as a Tenant admin in our service
+Register yourself as a Tenant admin in our service.
 Use our login API to generate an authorization token with the registered email & password

 **Tenant Admin User Create**

 **Resource URL** - `#POST` - https://authservice.fpsinc.com/api/v2/tenant/user

-**Description:** Create a new user in the system, the user will be assigned with Tenant Admin role by default.
+**Description:** Create a new user in the system, the user will be assigned the Tenant Admin role by default.
 This user will have the privilege to create/manage Tenant and configure the passcode service in the system.

 * **Sample Input:**